-In many companies, the role of Branch Managers is merely to oversee a limited of the branch in terms of financial metrics number of direct reports, relaying and other factors measured at the branch information from executives to employees. level.
-These financial metrics can help Managers working in this capacity Branch Managers identify other relevant supervise subordinates, enforce plans process metrics which they might have and policies, report operational results, overlooked otherwise. and quickly escalate issues or problems.
-The objectives of the training program In summary, this type of Branch Manager include: is meant to communicate decisions, not to make them; to ensure compliance with • Learn how to improve service levels and policies, not to use judgment or discretion; asset performance. and to oversee the implementation of Gain essential knowledge about financial improvements.
-This traditional system statements. makes companies less productive, less agile, and less profitable, as our research • Understand the importance of has found. profitability.
+In the majority of the companies, the role of Branch Managers is merely to oversee limited number of direct reports, relaying information from executives to employee Managers working in this capacity supervise subordinates, enforce plans and policies, report operational results, and quickly escalate issues or problems.
+In summary, this type of Branch Manager is meant to communicate decisions, not to make them; to ensure compliance with policies, not to use judgment or discretion; and to oversee the implementation of improvements.
+This traditional system makes companies less productive, less agile, and less profitable, as our research has found.

-Thus, it is essential to train Branch Managers on the best practices of their business processes, and on their effect on the financials goals of the company.
-The training program developed at Texas A&M university aims to develop the capabilities of Branch Managers by re-imagining their position as the CEO of a small business unit with senior management as its stake holders.
-This requires a thorough understanding of the overall performance
+Thus, it is essential to train Branch Managers on the best practices of their • Develop insights on effective operation business processes, and on their effect on management to improve branch finances. the financials goals of the company.
+The • Provide clear understanding of Value training program developed at Texas A&M Propositions and their impact. university aims to develop the capabilities of Branch Managers by re-imagining their • Learn growth strategies, challenges and position as the CEO of a small business solutions, and best practices. unit with senior management as its stake holders.
+This requires a thorough